Introduction

 -

-Fly species and gene names are always italicized.
+Fly species and gene names are always italicized, protein names are not.

 -